 Perhaps it was due to investor burnout at having seen the stock collapse 70% during the bear market.
 Or maybe investors were really buying the narrative that competition and healthy eating would kill McDonald’s.
 Either way, the fact is that at those prices McDonald’s stock was showing serious value.
 I know it is easy to say in hindsight, but being able to invest in the shares at that kind of valuation was a gift, especially given the quality of the company’s underlying profitability.

 It is almost inconceivable that picking up McDonald’s shares with a 7% earnings yield will not deliver good returns over any reasonable timeframe.
 And that’s pretty much exactly what happened over the last thirteen years.
 Whilst the Dow Jones Industrial Average recovered from the bottom with 5.4% annual gains, McDonald’s stock destroyed it with gains closer to 20% per annum over the same period.
 To borrow a Peter Lynch phrase: that’s a ten-bagger in under fifteen years.

 Let’s look at the actual returns that an investor in McDonald’s stock would have seen over that entire period.
 A $10,000 investment would have bought you 218 shares of the company’s stock at the peak back in late-1999.
 Assuming you held for the entire period, those shares would be worth $28,000 today.
 That’s despite seeing the value of those holdings decline all the way to about $3,000 at one point.

 What keeps you in the game when you’re looking at those kind of losses?
 Two things in my opinion.
 Firstly, and as mentioned above, the underlying business keeps doing well.
-The company’s earnings have risen from roughly $1.45 per-share in 2000, to around $5.50 today.
+Company-wide profit has risen from roughly $1.45 per share (2000) to around $5.50 per share (today).
 Secondly, the company has paid out cash dividends worth around $26.88 per share.
 That works out to around $5,860 on the initial $10,000 investment.